 For example, when you get a difficult piece of text to be translated, you will have to spend more time and effort on it.
 In such a situation, you are provided with the flexibility to go ahead and charge a higher amount.
 This can provide a range of benefits to you and you will not have to worry about anything at all.

 In most of the instances, you will not be able to get the source document to be translated on a soft copy.
-As a result, you will not be able to get an understanding about the number of words.
+As a result, you will not be able to get an understanding of the number of words.
 In other words, it is practically not possible for you to traverse through the document and understand how many words are there in it to be translated.
 This is why you need to think about getting charging based on the hour.
-You can quickly traverse through the document and provide a quick estimate on how much you are going to charge for it.
+You can quickly traverse through the document and provide a quick estimate of how much you are going to charge for it.
 Then you are provided with the chance to go ahead and charge it from the client.

 Charging based on the project